 The Office of Talent and Client Services offers businesses in the Washington, D.C. region a variety of complimentary services to help meet the workforce development needs of the employer.
-A team of professionals deliver employment and training services that grow the employer's business and Talent Acquisition; Candidate Pre-Screening; Targeted Hiring Events; Access to D.C.
-Networks a virtual job board which serves as a virtual recruiting tool where businesses can post job descriptions, view resumes, and candidate qualifications.
+A team of professionals deliver employment and training services that grow employer business and talent acquisition; candidate pre-screening; targeted hiring events; and access to D.C.
+Networks through a virtual job board which serves as a virtual recruiting tool where businesses can post job descriptions, view resumes, and candidate qualifications.